|

 Additionally, the Police do not

-regard planning crime as a high priority and indeed very often do not
+much, and indeed very often do not

 understand the law sufficiently to realise a crime has been committed.
 It appears our Government